AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

     frame_chain_fdiff[chainIdx]=3 and Frame number=112 the previous frame in the Chain with index equal to chainIdx has Frame number=109.
 The calculation is done modulo the size of the frame_number field.

+  * **cached_frame_flag**: equal to 1 indicates that the Frame is a cached Frame.
+The receiver must decode this Frame as soon as possible without displaying it.

 | next_layer_idc | Next Spatial ID And Temporal ID Values                   |